WORKSHOPS AND CLASSES

 Upcoming Workshops & Classes

-We hope to be back at First Church in Jamaica Plain sometime in August presenting more tips for allies.
+We hope to be back at First Church in Jamaica Plain sometime in the Spring of 2020 presenting more tips for allies.
 More information to come!

 Date to be determined - Natick, MA - Talking to your children about race